Faisal1440/webtesting-i-challenge/README.md

 Some of the topics covered were:

-- introduction to automated testing.
-- using `Jest` as a test runner.
-- writing unit tests for JavaScript functions.
-- the _Test Driven Development (TDD)_ workflow.
+x- introduction to automated testing. x- using `Jest` as a test runner. x- writing unit tests for JavaScript functions. x- the _Test Driven Development (TDD)_ workflow.

 ## Instructions